chrisdoc/thesis/thesis.md

 These two fields represent the position of the BTS in which the event occurred.
-They are both encoded as decimal numbers representing the WGS84 coordinates in degrees.
-The decimal number is encoded according to IEEE 754 floating-point double format@IEEE754.
+They are both encoded as decimal numbers representing the WGS84 coordinate system in degrees.
+The decimal number is encoded according to IEEE 754 floating-point double format @IEEE754.

 #### Event type